Manage the risk from infectious diseases

 Seek specialist advice to determine an appropriate vaccination plan

-Vaccinate personnel against infection and disease where appropriate
+Vaccinate personnel against infectious diseases where appropriate

 Have suitable arrangements for the disposal of clinical waste